9 TIPS TO MAXIMIZE YOUR DEADLIFT

 You load the barbell with a respectable amount of weight, knowing full well that you possess the ability to perform an easy 10 to 12 reps.
 Half way through, the burning and intensity that should be in your glutes, lower back, and hamstrings – is in your forearms and hands.
 Your grip fails long before your muscles do.

-You could take the easy way out and start using wrist straps, but you want to be proud of your hard work, so wrist wraps just don’t cut it.
+You could take the easy way out and start using lifting straps, but you want to be proud of your hard work, so lifting straps just don’t cut it.
 There’s nothing like the feeling of having the ability to get through a range of sets on your own.
 The following exercises will improve grip strength.
 Incorporate a few in your training.
 Make sure to switch it up every 4 to 6 weeks.

 - One Arm Dumbell Row, High Reps